 Anyone injured by a defective auto part has legal rights and should discuss their situation with an experienced injury lawyer as soon as possible.

 Contact an Experienced Connecticut Personal Injury Attorney for Help

-At Polito & Associates LLC, our experienced auto accident lawyers know how to successfully handle complex injury cases.
+At Polito & Harrington LLC, our experienced auto accident lawyers know how to successfully handle complex injury cases.
 Please call our office in New London at 860.447.3300 for a free consultation today.